zeinabfa/personal_website_template/_posts/2023-11-21-Post-Fractals.md

 <h1 style="font-size: 25; "> Jungle </h1>
 <br>
 - for making a jungle in python first of all we need two functions: one for trees and another one for
-- bushes.then we use random library to print our trees and bushes in random places.we can use variables
+<br> bushes.then we use random library to print our trees and bushes in random places.we can use
-- to organizie them so we'll get a better result in the end
+<br>variables to organizie them so we'll get a better result in the end
 <br>
 - here is an example of using variables: